MichaelCurrin/react-deno-quickstart/docs/template-notes/comparison.md

     - two directories for backend in Node or React and `react` directory for frontend (note `package.json`).
 - [Build an Isomorphic Application using Deno and React without WebPack](https://decipher.dev/deno-by-example/advanced-react-ssr/) guide.

-Server-side rendering means running a Deno server in production and structuring as an API or an MVC.
+Server-Side Rendering means running a Deno server in production for _dynamic content_.
+It means structuring as an API or an MVC app.
 Maybe with a database.

-This is not relevant for me, looking for make a Single-Page Application that can be served as static files with Nginx or GH Pages.
+This is not relevant for me, looking for make a Single-Page Application that can be served as _static_ files with Nginx or a service GH Pages.

-Some of these handle Node and NPM to build the React frontend.
-Which I think misses the point of Deno as a Node replacement.
+Some of the Deno projects above handle Node and NPM to build the React frontend... which I think misses the point of Deno as a Node replacement.

 ## Frontend

 Some others use Deno to handle a React dev server like I want.
 But they don't support a step to build a static app.
 I can't recall one of those.

 I did also find this which bundles a client-side React app.
 But, it is designed to be used with the SSR Deno, which I don't want.
 Also there is code there I don't need.
 I want to stick to the basics.

-Also that uses `Deno.bundle` in TS code instead of in the terminal which seems weird.
+Also that uses `Deno.bundle` in TS code, while I prefer to use the light Deno CLI commands.

 - [How To Bundle Code For Deno Web Applications](https://dev.to/craigmorten/deno-bundle-for-server-side-rendered-react-11c2) post